21 Great Things to Do in Huatulco Oaxaca Mexico

 In addition to your favorite beach activities like sunbathing and swimming, La Bocana offers something unique – mud baths!

-For less than $10 USD you can get mud applied to your entire body and then go wash it off in the ocean.
+For less than $10 USD, you can apply mud to your entire body and then wash it off in the ocean.
 It’s great for your skin and makes for some good photo ops!

 21. Puerto Escondido